ibm-cloud-docs/account/dash-tutorial.md

    Not all widgets can be scoped.
 If a widget can't be scoped, the data for all resources is displayed.
    {: note}

 6. Reorganize the layout to fit your needs.
-Cora moves Notes to the first row, next to Resource summary.
+Cora moves Notes to the first row.
 In the next row, she includes the Usage, User access, and {{site.data.keyword.cloud_notm}} status widgets.
 7. Click **Save dashboard**.

 ### Watch and learn